lcf/BasicCRM/README.md

 5. creates new user admin account based on the email, name and password provided
 6. creates company based on company name provided, new admin user and the subscription plan found
 7. saves the new company in the data storage
-8. sends out a confirmation email to confirm the email address
+8. sends a confirmation email to confirm the email address

 Registration confirmation
 -------------------------